albandil/Hex/BUILDING.md

  * OpenBLAS (or any other BLAS + LAPACK implementation that defines ZSBMV); needed by hex-ecs.
  * MPI (optional); used by hex-ecs.
  * PNG (optional); used by hex-ecs for debugging purposes.
+ * OpenCL (optional); used by hex-ecs.

 CMake will try to locate the packages on its own, but will very likely fail, if they are in non-standard locations.
-In that case you need to define the following paths:
+In that case you need to define some the following paths:

     CLN_INCLUDE_DIRS        CLN_LIBRARIES
     GINAC_INCLUDE_DIRS      GINAC_LIBRARIES